Tara, Queensland: History

 Tara State School opened on 21 August 1912.
-On 28 November 2004, it was renamed Tara Shire State College.
-It celebrated its centenary in 2012.
+On 28 November 2004, it was renamed the Tara Shire State College,and celebrated its centenary in 2012.

-Myra Provisional School opened in 1911 and closed circa 1929.
-It reopened circa 1944 and closed circa 1945.
+In March 1943, the community requested that the school building, from the closed Goranba State School, be relocated to the Warra-Kogan Road near the Myra Meadows property, a site donated by Andrew Watt Adams.
+This request was approved in October 1943, and the subsequently relocated school building was opened as Myra State School in 1944 but closed on 2 February 1945.
+Its location was a 10 acre site on the eastern side of the Tara Kogan Road (27.22472°S 150.52411°E).

 In 1914, a Methodist Church was built in Tara.

 St Joseph's Catholic Primary School was established in 1965 by the Sisters of St Joseph of the Sacred Heart.
 From 1978, the school has had a lay principal.

 Tara Library opened in 1987 and had a major refurbishment in 2009.

-On 14 March 2011 a blockade against coal seam gas development began at a property called Kenya near Tara.
-The following day a woman was arrested after she stopped the movement of a bulldozer working for Queensland Gas Company.
+On 14 March 2011 a blockade against coal seam gas development began at a property called "Kenya" near Tara.
+The following day, a woman was arrested after she stopped the movement of a bulldozer working for the Queensland Gas Company.
 The next month Bob Irwin was arrested and fined for participating in a rally at the same location.
 He was protesting against plans to build a coal seam gas pipeline.
 Local landowner Dayne Pratzky, now an anti-coal seam gas activist, features in the 2015 movie-length documentary Frackman.

 On 12 December 2022, Constables Matthew Arnold and Rachel McCrow were murdered at the nearby locality of Wieambilla.
 The two constables were based at Tara Police Station (27.2746°S 150.4585°E) at the time of the incident.

+Between January and March 2023, a number of bushfires burnt thousands of hectares of land, impacting the communities of Tara, Fairyland, Myall Park, and Montrose.

+In October 2023, more than 53 homes in the Tara region were destroyed by bushfires.